On Spiritual Partnership

 We cannot be anything for anyone but what we are naturally for ourselves.

-Four Spheres of Personal Autonomy
+Four Spheres of Autonomy

-Four Spheres of Personal Autonomy
+Four Spheres of Autonomy

 Mending Masculinity: The Mythic Journey Toward Respect and Honor